 The predominance of single fertilizer applications may reflect a cost-minimization strategy aimed at reducing financial risks.
 This is in line with the observations of Sissoko and Lebailly (2019), who reported that Sahelian farmers tend to adopt low-cost and risk-averse practices.
 The use of microdosing (e.g., 50 g of NPK and 30 g of urea per planting hole) further supports this strategy, as it allows for efficient fertilizer use while minimizing losses.
 Similar conclusions were drawn by Bationo et al. (2007), who demonstrated the effectiveness of microdosing in improving nutrient use efficiency in low-input systems.

 In addition to mineral fertilizers, organic amendments such as cow dung (56.62%) and poultry manure (43.38%) play a significant role due to their availability and low cost.
+Integrating organic manures with mineral fertilizers enhance crop yield compare to sole use of chemical fertilizers, as well as improve the soil fertility in a sustainable basis (Haque et al., 2015, 2018).
 Vanlauwe et al. (2015) emphasized the importance of organic inputs in improving soil fertility and ensuring the sustainability of cropping systems.

 The application methods of these organic inputs reflect practical adaptations.
 Cow dung is mainly applied by broadcasting, which is a simple and traditional method, whereas poultry manure is more frequently applied by side placement, likely due to its higher nutrient concentration.
 Localized application improves nutrient availability and uptake efficiency, as highlighted by Vanlauwe et al. (2015).